Monu Moli

-Lavengamonu H. A. Moli (born 19 August 2002) is a New Zealand rugby union player who plays for in the Bunnings NPC and in Super Rugby.
+Lavengamonu H. A. Moli (born 19 August 2002) is a New Zealand rugby union player who plays for in the Bunnings NPC.
 His position is Hooker or Prop.
 He is the brother of former All Black Atu Moli and Tongan international Sam Moli.

 Career

 Moli played 3 games for New Zealand Under 20 in 2022.
 Moli made his debut for in Round 5 of the 2023 Bunnings NPC against at Trafalgar Park, coming off the bench in a 58–19 win for the Mako.